cjddmut/Unity-2D-Platformer-Controller/README.md

 ### One Way Platforms ###

 To acheive one way platforms with the motor.
-Have a environment piece with an edge collider at the top and a PlatformEffector2D component attached.
+Have a environment piece with a collider and a PlatformEffector2D component attached.
 Be sure to check Use One Way and to check Used By Effector on the edge collider.

-The motor will ignore all "Used By Effector" collisions except for the ground giving the desired effect.
-Note at this point no wall interaction mechanics are supported for one way platforms.

-See the Platformer scene for an example.
+See the One Way Platforms scene for examples.

 ## FAQs